 Saint Mary’s morning services are at 10.30am and last about an hour.
 Our 3.30pm Messy Church, the third Sunday every other month, is not like traditional church at all; it includes craft activities, a worship time and a shared tea.
 Messy Church lasts about an hour and a half, including the activity time and tea.

-The way in to all our services is through the porch at the top of the path leading up to church.
+The way in to all our services is through the porch at the top of the path leading up to the church.
 There are no steps so there is full disabled access.

 Parking is free in Long Newton and there is usually space on the main road outside the church.
-Also, the landlord at the Derry pub opposite the church has graciously allowed parking in his car park should you wish to leave your car close to church but off the main road.
+Also, our good friend the landlord at the Derry pub opposite the church has graciously allowed parking in his car park should you wish to leave your car close to church but off the main road.

 Some dress quite informally while others prefer to come a bit smarter.
 It honestly doesn’t matter at all how you dress – come however you feel most comfortable.
 You won’t feel out of place.

 Yes.
 Children are very welcome at our services.

 At our 10.30am services, we offer supervised craft activities and Bible stories for children.
 There is a little space with low tables and chairs in the Londonderry Chapel especially dedicated to them.
 We sometimes show a short Bible story video as well.
 Children are involved in various ways in the service like taking the offering forward and sometimes reading prayers.
 Every two months or so, on special occasions, there is a shorter ‘family service’ which in which children are involved all the way through.

 Our 3.30pm Messy Church, every other month, is specifically designed for families with children and is not like traditional church at all.

 Yes.
 They are situated on the right-hand side as you look towards the front and are clearly marked.